Valentine’s Dessert Shooters

 Gasp, I know!
 I like chocolate, honestly I do!
 But sometimes it feels too heavy after a big, special dinner.

-So, like my heart jam cookies, these Valentine’s dessert shooters are chocolate-free.
+So, like my heart jam cookies and lemon curd cake, these Valentine’s dessert shooters are chocolate-free.
 BUT, if you are itching to add a touch of chocolate, you absolutely can.

 The easiest way to add chocolate to this Valentine’s Day dessert would be to sprinkle in some mini chocolate chips.
 You could also makes small batch chocolate whipped cream, and use that in place of the traditional whipped cream.